fastmachinelearning/physical-cartpole/README-demo-hls4ml-24.md

    ...
    ```

+Values for `ANGLE_HANGING_POLOLU` and `MOTOR_CORRECTION` are determined in this step and incorporated into the settings during implementation.

-***ATTENTION!
-Use the calibration values obtained here (motor power, middle of the track, vertical angle) in later steps.
-These values will be critical for ensuring the system functions correctly when transitioning to SoC-based control in Step 6.***
+***ATTENTION:*** These calibration values (motor power, middle of the track, and vertical angle) will be critical for ensuring the system functions correctly when transitioning to SoC-based control in Step 6.
+You can repeat this process after the first implementation by opening the `parameters.c` file in Vitis and regenerating the Boot Image.

 ---